 Another option to consider is the Giani Granite Paint Kit that will transform cultured marble, ceramic tile, and laminate countertops into the beauty of granite.
 This water-based product promises automotive-grade durability, too.

-Once you have your cabinets and countertops looking good, you may decide to tackle the floor.
-Should you opt for something like Armstrong Coastal Living laminate flooring, expect to pay about $3.00 per square foot.
+While our friends’ floors were in good shape, once you have your cabinets and countertops looking good, you may decide to tackle the floor.
+Should you opt for something like Armstrong Coastal Living laminate flooring, expect to pay $2 to $3 per square foot.
 The “lock and load” floating method of installation makes this kind of flooring another easy DIY project.

 One more thing: Whether you opt to take on your kitchen makeover all at once or take it one project at a time, you’ll never regret paying for it as you go.